Venkatpotla33/Venkatpotla33/README.md

 #
 ⚡ Hobbies:

-🎲 Solving Puzzles: Because figuring out Rubik’s cubes is surprisingly similar to untangling SQL joins.

-📸 Photography: Turning moments into masterpieces, one click at a time.

-🏏 Outdoor Fun: Cracking sixes on the cricket field like I crack datasets.
+🎲 Solving Puzzles: Because figuring out Rubik’s cubes is surprisingly similar to untangling SQL joins 📸 Photography: Turning moments into masterpieces, one click at a time 🏏 Outdoor Fun: Cracking sixes on the cricket field like I crack datasets

 #
 🎉 Fun Fact About Me: